aseelad/Rewayatech-Saudi-Stories/README.md

 The repository contains a collection of Arabic stories written in electronic forms between the years of 2003-2015 by online users using anonymized usernames.
 The data is released for non-commercial research use.
 The total number of stories collected is 1,267 files, stories.
 In average, each story contains 73,798 words.
 These stories where written by 913 unique authors, with a minimum of one story per writer and a maximum of seven stories per author.
 Authors who authored more than one story usually have stories with multiple series.

-The associated paper to this repository can be found here: Coming soon
+The associated paper to this repository can be found here:

+Addawood, A., & Alzeer, D. (2020).
+Rewayatech: Saudi Web Novels Dataset.

 # Data Organization and Discerption